Fall 2017 Freshman Applicants

 In the meantime, there are steps you can take to make sure you have a smooth admissions experience.

 - Create your SDSU WebPortal account.

 - Review the Required Testing information for freshman applicants.
 The California State University (CSU) requires that all first-year freshmen fulfill the Entry-Level Mathematics (ELM) and English Placement Test (EPT) requirements.
-You must fulfill these testing requirements by May 4, 2013.
-Freshmen who are admitted to SDSU and have remediation needs in English or math will be required to enroll in remedial course(s) in summer prior to attending a CSU campus in the fall.
+You must fulfill these testing requirements by May 6, 2017.
+Freshmen who are admitted to SDSU and have remediation needs in English and/or math will be required to enroll in remedial course(s) in summer prior to attending a CSU campus in the fall.
 Learn more about the mandatory Freshmen Academic Success Track (FAST) program.
 Freshmen who are admitted to FAST are required to take the ELM and EPT by May 6, 2017 or they will not be allowed to enroll at SDSU.

 - Request an on-campus housing license agreement if you plan to apply for on-campus housing.
 To do so, go to the Admission Status section of your WebPortal account and request a Housing License Agreement.
 Note that admitted first-time freshmen from outside SDSU's local admission area will be required to live on campus.
 Students are in SDSU's local admission area if they graduate from a high school in San Diego County located south of state route 56 and extending eastward AND Imperial County high schools.